polkadot-fellows/RFCs/text/0054-remove-heap-pages.md

 ### Compatibility

 Not a breaking change.
-RFC can be applied immediately without any transition period.
+The runtime-side changes can be applied immediately (without even having to wait for changes in the client), then as soon as the runtime is updated, the client can be updated without any transition period.
+One can even consider updating the client before the runtime, as it corresponds to path C.

 ## Prior Art and References